All social workers in New Zealand now need to be registered by the SWRB with mandatory registration in place.

-The Bill makes it mandatory for anyone calling themselves a social worker and practising in New Zealand to be registered.
+Amendments to the Act were passed by Parliament in early 2019 which will make it mandatory for anyone calling themselves a social worker and practising in New Zealand to be registered with the SWRB.

 Why mandatory registration?

-The voluntary registration system is no longer adequate to ensure the level of professionalism we need in the social work sector.
+The voluntary registration system was no longer adequate to ensure the level of professionalism we need in the social work sector.

-Unregistered social workers aren’t subject to assessments of their competence and fitness to practise, or covered by existing complaints and disciplinary processes.
-They aren’t required to have professional supervision or to undertake continuing professional development.
+Social workers who weren’t registered weren’t subjected to assessments of their competence and fitness to practise, or covered by existing complaints and disciplinary processes, and they weren’t required to have professional supervision or to undertake continuing professional development.

-This makes it very difficult for unregistered social workers to be held accountable for the quality of their work.
+This made it very difficult to hold them accountable for the quality of their work.